 A hydraulic system engineer is actively involved in optimising the design of structures such as bridges, man made canals and dams.

 A qualified hydraulic system engineer is at the forefront of planning the management of water resources for anything from flood control mechanisms to planning just how today’s megacities can best meet the needs of an ever more urbanised population.

-The importance of this job is readily apparent when one thinks back to the major global disasters like hurricaine Katrina when over 50 levees failed in the New Orleans, Louisiana area causing billions worth of damage and the loss of countless lives.
+The importance of this job is readily apparent when one thinks back to the major global disasters like hurricane Katrina in the USA when over 50 levees failed in the New Orleans, Louisiana area causing billions worth of damage and the loss of countless lives.